murar8/biblion-api/README.md

 ## Features

 - Full integration test suite
-- Docker ready development environment
-- Automated deployment to the container registry using GitHub Actions
+- Automated deployment as a Docker container to the GitHub registry using GitHub Actions

 ## Local development

-- Start a development server: `docker compose -f docker-compose.dev.yml run --service-ports app`
+- Start a development server: `pipenv run serve`
-- Run the integration test suite: `docker compose -f docker-compose.test.yml run test`
+- Run the integration test suite: `pipenv run test`

 ## Deploying to production